SeRi0uS007/SteamAccountDataFetcher/README.md

 Someday in the future.
 After I have used it, I write down a list of things to do.

 - Add proxy support to speed up data collection;
-- Finalize the configuration code;
+- Finalize the configuration code.
-- Сross-platform releases.